gradescope/gradescope-utils/gradescope_utils/autograder_utils/README.md

 }
 ```

-Then, within your `run_autograder`, run the following command:
+2. You can either pass a file descriptor to `/autograder/results/results.json` as an argument to `'stream'` in the `GRADESCOPE_PARAMETERS`.
+Alternatively, within your `run_autograder`, run the following command:
 ```
 python3 manage.py test -v 0 > /autograder/results/results.json
 ```